huonglt/openlaw-client/README.md

 To upload file to the server, a file must be selected, and its size must be < 10MB.<br/>
 A messsage will be displayed if either of those two criteria not met<br/>

+It uses Webpack for bundling, and webpack-dev-server as a development server<br/>

 ## Prerequisites
 You need to have node, npm or yarn install<br/>